hannwong/udacity-git-reflections/lesson_2_reflections.md

 unreachable by Branch B, that would mean Branch B does not contain the bug fix contributed by Commit A.

+# Reflection 6

-What is the result of merging two branches together?
+## What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?

+The result is a new commit that contains the changes from both branches.
+The "*changes from both branches*" actually mean the changes since the branches diverged, at which point is really the common commit (base?) of both branches.

+Since the new commit contains changes from both branches, it has both branches (the commit at *tip* of each branch) as parents.
+Notice that each regular non-merge commit always contains all the codes in its parent, and a diagram would link it to its parent; the same principle applies for merge commits that contain codes from multiple parents.

 What are the pros and cons of Git’s automatic merging vs. always doing merges manually?